Gross' sudden Pimco exit may quicken outflows to rivals

 "Clients and their advisors make it clear to me that they want income, but they are more worried about interest rates now than at many times in the past," Gundlach told Reuters.
 "So to attract investors in the intermediate-term bond fund arena, it certainly helps for a fund to offer a strong dividend yield with temperate-to-low interest-rate sensitivity."

 Regarding Pimco, he said a sequence of news this week "already made it seem that some kind of reorganization was occurring.
 I have no idea what or how successful the outcome will be."
-[SEC probes Pimco chief Bill Gross's ETF bond fund, nL3N0RP27D] [El-Erian: Would have done "things differently" nL2N0RO02M]
+[SEC probes Pimco chief Bill Gross's ETF bond fund, [El-Erian: Would have done "things differently"]

 BlackRock and TCW declined to comment.